You Deserve Access | Minimally Invasive Robotic Hernia Surgeon | 952.300.3400

 Dr. Chupp coordinates with Neurosurgical and Orthopaedic surgery colleagues to provide access to certain regions of the spine.

-Portion of the spine in the neck
+The spine in the neck

-Portion of the spine in the chest
+The spine in the chest

-Portion of the spine within the abdomen/pelvis
+The spine within the abdomen/pelvis

 Removal of various soft tissue masses like lipomas or cysts